nxt-engineering/reception/README.md

 ### Ports

-In your `docker-compose.yaml` file, we advice to not specific a local port and to not export any unnecessary ports either. _docker-compose_ will bind your exported port to any available local port, and _reception_ will make sure, that there's a url for it.
+In your `docker-compose.yaml` file, we advice to not specify a local port and to not export any unnecessary ports either. _docker-compose_ will bind your exported port to any available local port, and _reception_ will make sure, that there's a url for it.